 Probate refers to the legal process in which a will is proven valid in court.
-As an experienced Knoxville, TN probate lawyer from Carpenter & Lewis PLLC explains, sometimes probate can be completed within a year, and other times it can take a lot longer.
+As an experienced probate lawyer from Carpenter & Lewis PLLC explains, sometimes probate can be completed within a year, and other times it can take a lot longer.
 When the process takes a long time to complete, it can be frustrating to beneficiaries.
 They have to wait a while to receive their inheritances.

 Here are some things that slow down probate.

 Generally, the more beneficiaries there are, the longer the probate process will take.
 The executor must notify each beneficiary of the death and probate process.
 Unfortunately, some beneficiaries are more difficult to locate than others.
 The executor may have to spend more time finding certain beneficiaries, which can slow down the probate process.
 Additionally, some beneficiaries may take a while to sign documents, which can slow things down.

 Being the executor of an estate is a big job, so it is important for the testator to choose one wisely.
 However, some people may still not select the right executor.
 If the executor is too busy with other obligations or is disorganized, it can drag out the probate process.

 Certain assets, like houses and bank accounts, are easy to assign a value to.
 However, there may be certain assets in a person’s estate that are more tricky to value.
 For example, artwork, rare baseball cards and patents, may be trickier to value than other assets.
 People may have different opinions on how much each asset is worth, which can slow down probate.

 Unfortunately, not all beneficiaries are satisfied with terms of the will.
 If they believe that they aren’t being treated fairly, they may decide to contest the will in court and hire their own attorney.
 This can slow down probate and make things more stressful on everyone.

 Some testators may have assets in more than one state.
 Unfortunately, this can slow down the probate process.
 There will have to be multiple probate processes.